uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 ### Submission

+`I'm not sure about 3 pages here, considering a fourth for overviewing the participants, like in final`

 No more than three pages of text in PDF format:

  - contextual inquiry themes (less than one page)
  - task analysis questions (less than two pages)